Pictogrammers/Components/README.md

 # Material Design Icons - Website Components

-> Note this repo is for the Material Design Icons website.
+> Note this repo is for the components used in the Material Design Icons website.
 If you want components for your own project look here:
 >
 > - [React](https://github.com/Templarian/MaterialDesign-React/)
 > - [Web Component](https://github.com/Templarian/MaterialDesign-WebComponent/)